JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 <span class="sidenote">Try swapping "percent" for ".value" instead and see what it does.</span>
 I'm still trying to wrap my head around it, but it works beautifully.
 Of course now that there's no intermediate step of the `hz` column, I don't need the `values_to = "hz"` argument, and I don't need to include `formant` in the `names_ptype` list.

 I guess the question then is why we would want to do this in the first place.
-The main reason is because you may want to create trajetory plots in the F1-F2 space.
+The main reason is because you may want to create trajectory plots in the F1-F2 space.
 This data is now perfectly suited for that kind of plot.

 ```r
 joey %>%